 26. How do I decide on a goal?
 If you are already writing you may know how much you can do in a day.
 Keep your goal realistic and achievable.
 If this is your first BIW, post a small goal, say 10-15 pages.
 Write all you can.
 What you crank out will give you an idea of what you can do.
 The following month post a goal exceeding the previous month’s total.

 27. Why do I have to report in every day instead of just at the end?
 Accountability.
 It lets us know you’re still alive.
 It encourages others.
 It makes you part of a team of writers instead of out there on your own.
 If that isn’t enough, because the Moderator said so.
 And really, if you are not going to check in often, why are you here?
 Minimum participation is: three daily updates, one before Wednesday and a final total.
-The final total doesn’t haven’t to be separate from the last check in.
+The final total doesn’t haven’t to be separate from the last check in (you can include it with Sunday’s daily total).
 No, posting an update a few minutes apart doesn’t count.

 28. How do you guys write so much?!?!
 By doing.
 As a whole, we’ve probably created our own library.
 We have different degrees of writers.
 Those who churn out 100+ pages have generally been with us a long time.
 It takes practice and lots of BIWs.
 The more you practice the more you write.
 It’s that simple.